brichbourg/Multi-Tier-App-Demo/README.md

 		tcp        0      0 *:ssh                   *:*                     LISTEN
 		tcp        0      0 *:mysql     *:*                     LISTEN
 		tcp6       0      0 [::]:ssh                [::]:*                  LISTEN

+### Configure Bash Menus (Optional)

+Here we will configure the bash shell menu scripts that can be configured so that you can use a menu to start and stop services versus having to type them into the CLI manually.
+The idea here is this makes demos go faster and smoother.

+* Install Dialog

+	This will be used for our Bash menu to control services on the virtual machine.

+		sudo apt-get install dialog

+* Move Script File

+	You will need to copy the correct menu script *depending on the server you are configuring (Web, App or DB)*.
+The following example uses the web server.
+Note that when we copy it we also change the name and make it a hidden file.

+		cp menu_web.sh ~/.menu.sh

+	**REMEMBER THAT THE APP SERVER and DB SERVER HAVE DIFFERENT .SH SCRIPTS.
+Modify accordingly!**

+* Edit ~/.profile

+	Now we need to edit the .bashrc file so that this menu will start automatically when the server boots up.

+	Add the following string at the end of the file `sudo bash ~/.menu.sh`.
+I added sudo so it will prompt you for the root password after you log in.
+Ubuntu doesn't allow (to my knowledge) a way to log directly into the system as the root user.

 ### Final Web/App Server Configuration